ydahal1/ydahal1/jokes.md

+1. Why do programmers prefer dark mode?
+Because bugs are afraid of the dark!

-1. Why did the software developer go broke?
+2. Why did the programmer go broke?
 Because he lost his domain in a phishing attack!

-2. Why did the computer go to the doctor?
+3. Why did the computer go to the doctor?
 Because it had a virus and needed a byte!

-3. Why did the software engineer always bring a pencil and paper to the gym?
-Because he wanted to do some code exercises!

-4. Why did the cyber security specialist bring a ladder to work?
-Because he wanted to scale the firewall!
+4. Why do cybersecurity experts always win at poker?
+Because they never reveal their hand, they encrypt it!

 [
-Sat Jul  1 01:52:32 UTC 2023
+Sun Jul  2 01:52:43 UTC 2023
  ]